richardloopez/PRISM_Protected-Region-Insertion-Suite-for-Modeling/README.md

 MODELLER generates its initial structure by averaging the coordinates of all provided templates.
 This creates a critical problem:

 - **The Problem**: When mixing an experimental PDB (e.g., residues 306-472) with a full-length AlphaFold model (e.g., 1-710), the 306-472 region will be averaged.
 Its coordinates will move (RMSD > 0), even if marked as "fixed" for later optimization.
-- **The Solution**: PRISM uses a "replication trick" to give overwhelming weight to the main template.
-By providing 100 or 1000 copies of the main PDB, its contribution to the average dominates, ensuring the experimental core's RMSD remains at 0.0.
-The flag RSR_INI_PRECALCULATION helps with this process.
+- **The Solution**: PRISM employs a "template weighting" strategy.
+By utilizing numerous replicas of the main template and the RSR_INI_PRECALCULATION mode, the starting .ini and .rsr files are heavily biased toward the experimental coordinates.

 ### 1.4.
 Experimental Flank Refinement